DavidCalebChaparroOrozco/Daily-Projects/README.md

   - **User-Friendly Interface**: The interface is designed to be intuitive and easy to use.
 Labels, buttons, and input fields are well-organized, and the application provides clear feedback at every step.

   This project was a great opportunity to explore GUI development with `tkinter` and enhance my understanding of integrating external libraries like `pyspellchecker`.
 The dark theme and additional features make this spell checker a polished and practical tool, perfect for a portfolio piece.
+* Day 326: 🧩 Maze Solver with Deep Learning in Python 🧠

+  Today, I worked on a Maze Solver using Python that integrates Deep Learning principles to navigate through a randomly generated maze.
+The project employs a neural network to predict the best moves based on the current state of the maze.
+Below are the key highlights:

+  - **Maze Generation**: The maze is generated randomly, with walls and paths created using a simple probabilistic method.
+The start and destination points are clearly defined, allowing for dynamic exploration.

+  - **Data Representation**: The maze is converted into a numerical format suitable for input into the neural network.
+Each cell in the maze is represented by specific numerical values: `0` for the start, `1` for the destination, `2` for walls, and `3` for paths.

+  - **Neural Network Architecture**: A Sequential model from Keras is used to build a neural network with two hidden layers.
+The model is designed to predict four possible moves (up, down, left, right) based on the current state of the maze.

+  - **Training Process**: The model is trained using randomly generated mazes and dummy labels representing potential moves.
+Although the labels are not optimal paths in this demonstration, they serve as placeholders for future enhancements where actual pathfinding data can be integrated.

+  - **Recursive Pathfinding Algorithm**: A recursive function is implemented to explore the maze using predictions from the trained neural network.
+It marks visited cells and attempts to find a path to the destination by considering the most probable moves suggested by the model.

+  - **Visualization of Results**: Upon successfully finding a path, the maze is updated to reflect the visited cells, providing a clear visual representation of the route taken from start to destination.
+If no path is found, an appropriate message is displayed.

+  This project was an engaging exercise in combining traditional algorithmic approaches with modern machine learning techniques.
+It allowed me to explore how deep learning can enhance decision-making processes in dynamic environments like mazes.
+I gained valuable insights into neural network training and pathfinding algorithms while creating an interactive tool that showcases these concepts effectively.